| Latest Updates: | Sims 3 Parties | Moodlets | Gems & Metals |

 Compendium

 This is the bread and butter of metal transfigurification.
-The resultant product will generally be worth about 25% more than the metals used to create it.
+The resultant product will be worth about 11% more than the metals used to create it.
 This means that your Sim can continually evolve better and better Compendium.
 This type of metal is produced when 2-4 different metals are added to the display.
 You can expect to almost always see a return on the overall value of the metals placed.
 Use compendium and supernovium in your mix for optimal effect.
 It's also worth noting that the best metal should generally be placed in the top-left corner of the display.
 You can also stack metals but it seems to only be feasible up to 9 total on the display.
 Any more and you may be wasting money.
 Work your way up to large ingots and eventually your Sim can bring in tens or hundreds of thousands from a single transmutation.

 Transfiguring Other Items